-The City of Fresno has conducted an initial study of the above-described project and it has been determined to be a subsequent project that is fully within the scope of the Master Environmental Impact Report (MEIR) SCH No. 2012111015.
-Therefore, the Development and Resource Management Department proposes to adopt a Finding of Conformity for this project.
+The City of Fresno has conducted an initial study of the above-described project and it has been determined not to have a significant effect on the environment and is prepared in accordance with Sections 15070 to 15075 of the CEQA Guidelines.
+The project is partially within the scope of MEIR SCH No. 2012111015.
+Therefore, the Development and Resource Management Department proposes to adopt a Negative Declaration for this project.

-With the mitigation imposed, there is no substantial evidence in the record that this project may have additional significant, direct, indirect or cumulative effects on the environment that are significant and that were not identified and analyzed in the MEIR.
-After conducting a review of the adequacy of the

-MEIR pursuant to Public Resources Code, Section 21157.6(b)(1), the Development and Resource Management Department, as lead agency, finds that no substantial changes have occurred with respect to the circumstances under which the MEIR was certified and that no new information, which was not known and could not have been known at the time that the MEIR was certified as complete, has become available.
-The project is not located on a site which is included on any of the lists enumerated under Section 65962.5 of the Government Code including, but not limited to, lists of hazardous waste facilities, land designated as hazardous waste property, hazardous waste disposal sites and others, and the information in the Hazardous Waste and Substances Statement required under subdivision (f) of that Section.
+With mitigation imposed under the MEIR, there is no substantial evidence in the record that this project may have additional significant, direct, indirect or cumulative effects on the environment that are significant and that were not identified and analyzed in the MEIR.
+The Development and Resource Management Department, as lead agency, finds that no substantial changes have occurred with respect to the circumstances under which the MEIR was certified and that no new information, which was not known and could not have been known at the time that the MEIR was certified as complete has become available.
+The project is not site specific and the proposed project will not impact any site enumerated under Section 65962.5 of the Government Code including, but not limited to, lists of hazardous waste facilities, land designated as hazardous waste property, hazardous waste disposal sites and others, and the information in the Hazardous Waste and Substances Statement required under subdivision (f) of that Section.

-Additional information on the proposed project, including the MEIR, proposed environmental finding and the initial study may be obtained from the Development and Resource Management Department, Fresno City Hall, 2600 Fresno Street, 3rd Floor Fresno, California 93721-3604.
-Please contact Israel Trejo at (559) 621-8044 for more information.
+Additional information on the proposed project, including the MEIR, proposed environmental finding and the initial study may be obtained from the Development and Resource Management Department, Fresno City Hall, 2600 Fresno Street, 3rd Floor Fresno, California 93721 3604.
+Please contact Ricky Caperton, Planner III, at (559) 621-8058 or via email at Ricky.Caperton@fresno.gov for more information.

 ANY INTERESTED PERSON may comment on the proposed environmental finding.
 Comments must be in writing and must state (1) the commentor's name and address; (2) the commentor's interest in, or relationship to, the project; (3) the environmental determination being commented upon; and (4) the specific reason(s) why the proposed environmental determination should or should not be made.
-Any comments may be submitted at any time between the publication date of this notice and close of business on October 31, 2017.
-Please direct comments to Israel Trejo, Planner, City of Fresno Development and Resource Management Department, City Hall, 2600 Fresno Street, Room 3043, Fresno, California, 93721-3604; or by email to Israel.Trejo@fresno.gov; or comments can be sent by facsimile to (559) 498-1026.
+Any comments may be submitted at any time between the publication date of this notice and close of business on July 9, 2018.
+Please direct comments to Ricky Caperton, Planner III, City of Fresno Development and Resource Management Department, City Hall, 2600 Fresno Street, Room 3043, Fresno, California, 93721-3604; or by email to Ricky.Caperton@fresno.gov.